JoacimWall/CoreCom/README.md

 Step 1, Install NuGet Package:
 WallTec.CoreCom.Server in the .Net Core 5.0 or .NetCore 3.1 project.

-Step 2: Add the settings sections into the Appsettings.
+Step 2: Add the settings sections into the Appsettings.json file
 If you are going to debug this on a Mac please add the section Kestrel to the appsettings.Development.json and change the the "Protocols": "Http1"
 For more information about the diffrent settings read documentation below or view the sample code.